 Execution is the key to learning and a key to CAT preparation.
 CAT is divided into three sections

 - Verbal and Reading Comprehension (VRC)

-This way, you will be able to answer any question that tests the relevant concept.
-Also, make it a point to read business and finance sections of English newspapers so that you are familiar and comfortable with number based data.
+This way, you can answer any question that tests the relevant concept.
+Also, make it a point to read business and finance sections of English newspapers so that you are familiar and comfortable with number-based data.

 Logical Reasoning is a test of your English language skills.
 And since language and communication skills cannot be honed overnight, you should make it a point to read news published in renowned newspapers and magazines such as The Hindu, The Times of India and The Economist.
-By reading newspapers and magazines for at least one hour every day, you will be able to pick up good language skills.
+By reading newspapers and magazines for at least one hour every day, you can pick up good language skills.

 CAT is an exam that you need to take to gain admission into reputed business schools in India.
 So, it is important that you master Business English and pick up business jargon along the way.

 It is true that practice makes perfect.
-By practicing Mock Tests, you will be able to identify your weaknesses and improve upon them.
+By practising Mock Tests, you will be able to identify your weaknesses and improve upon them.